JordiNodeJS/movies-tracker/docs/USER_HISTORIES.md

 ## Executive Summary

 Comprehensive end-to-end testing was performed on both local and production environments following the DevTools MCP best practices.
-The application has been updated with responsive design improvements, unit tests for database schema, and comprehensive E2E testing using Chrome DevTools.
+The application is now fully functional in both environments after configuring the necessary environment variables in Vercel.

-**Test Update (2025-12-30):**
+**Test Update (2025-12-29):**

+- ✅ **Local E2E Flow:** Successfully tested Registration, Logout, Login, Search, Watchlist, and Recommendations.
+- ✅ **Production E2E Flow:**
-- ✅ **Full Auth Flow:** Successfully tested Registration, Logout, and Login.
+  - ✅ **Auth Flow:** Successfully tested Registration, Logout, and Login in production.
-- ✅ **Core Features:** Verified Search, Watchlist addition, and Recommendations ("For You").
+  - ✅ **Core Features:** Verified Search, Watchlist addition, and Recommendations ("For You") in production.
+  - ✅ **Public Features:** Home, Movie Details, i18n, and Theming are fully functional.
-- ✅ **Database Integration:** Confirmed Prisma correctly handles user data and watchlist items in the `movies-tracker` schema.
+- ✅ **Database Integration:** Confirmed Prisma correctly handles user data and watchlist items in the `movies-tracker` schema in both environments.
 - ✅ **E2E Testing:** Completed the full user lifecycle test using Chrome DevTools MCP.

-**Test Update (2025-12-29):**

-- ✅ **Responsive Design:** Enhanced mobile and tablet support with improved breakpoints
-- ✅ **Unit Tests:** Created comprehensive database tests targeting movies-tracker schema
-- ✅ **Schema Access:** Improved Prisma client to enforce schema isolation
-- ✅ **E2E Testing:** Performed comprehensive testing using Chrome DevTools MCP
-- ✅ **Production Validation:** Tested deployed app functionality on Vercel

 **Key Findings:**

-- ✅ Authentication system (JWT + Cookies) is fully functional.
+- ✅ Authentication system (JWT + Cookies) is fully functional in both environments.
 - ✅ Movie search and watchlist management work as expected.
 - ✅ Recommendations ("For You") section updates based on user activity.
-- ✅ Public features work well (home, movie details, navigation, i18n, theming)
-- ✅ Search functionality works correctly in both environments
-- ✅ Responsive design improvements implemented for mobile, tablet, and desktop
+- ✅ Responsive design improvements are visible and working.
-- ✅ Database schema isolation enforced with explicit movies-tracker schema access
+- ✅ Database schema isolation is enforced and working correctly.
-- ✅ Unit tests created for all database models
-- ✅ Local environment has database connection (schema verification working)
+- ✅ All environment variables are correctly configured in Vercel.

 ## Test Methodology

 Following [devtools.prompt.md](../.github/prompts/devtools.prompt.md) instructions:

-1. **Prioritize Chrome DevTools** for UI debugging and validation
+1. **Prioritize Chrome DevTools** for UI debugging and validation.
-2. Used `browser_snapshot` (accessibility tree) over screenshots for efficiency
+2. Used `browser_snapshot` (accessibility tree) over screenshots for efficiency.
-3. Initialized Playwright browser automation (Chrome, visible mode for verification)
+3. Initialized Playwright browser automation (Chrome, headless mode).
-4. Combined browser snapshots with console message monitoring
+4. Combined browser snapshots with console message monitoring.
-5. Used `browser_evaluate` for interaction and state verification
+5. Used `browser_evaluate` for interaction and state verification.
-6. Tested responsive design at multiple viewport sizes
+6. Tested responsive design at multiple viewport sizes.
-7. Created unit tests for Neon database schema isolation
-8. Enhanced Prisma client with schema verification
+7. Verified local vs production parity for all routes.

 ## Improvements Implemented (2025-12-29)